beejjorgensen/cs344_curriculum/README.md

 * After pasting, look at the Canvas accessibility checker to see if there's anything that needs fixing (i.e. table captions).

+* The quizzes have to be pasted in a line at once.
+Bummer.